Utah Republican behind in tight race sues to halt vote count

 - Utility emailed Northern California woman about power-line problems 1 day before fire

-County Clerk Sherrie Swenson didn’t immediately return messages seeking comment.
+County Clerk Sherrie Swenson, a Democrat, didn’t immediately return messages seeking comment.
+Her office had been scheduled to release additional results Wednesday afternoon.

-Democrat Ben McAdams is leading Love by less than one percentage point as vote-counting continues.
+Love’s challenger, Ben McAdams, is leading Love by less than one percentage point as vote-counting continues in the race that remains too close to call a more than a week after Election Day.
+McAdams is the mayor of Salt Lake County, where most voters in the district live.

 His campaign did not immediately comment on the lawsuit.